FREE EXPRESS Shipping for orders over $150

 The texture works in your favor too.
 That chewy, dense consistency means you can't scoff it down in two seconds flat.
 Your brain has time to register fullness, keeping you satisfied longer than those quick-hit snacks that leave you hunting for more food 30 minutes later.

 The carb count varies wildly depending on the brand.
 Some stick to minimal carbs, others sneak in enough sugar to derail your low-carb goals.
 Always check the label, mate.
+We pulled apart the usual suspects in what's really in your jerky.

-Air-Dried Beef: The Nutrient Powerhouse
+Slow-Dried Beef: The Nutrient Powerhouse

 Protein Bars: The Convenient Compromise